 I am contributing to the development of a new theorem prover, Lean.
 There is a tutorial introduction here: online version, pdf.

-Rob Lewis, Floris van Doorn, and I have prepared materials based on Lean for an undergraduate course: online version, pdf.
+Rob Lewis, Floris van Doorn, and I have prepared materials based on Lean for an undergraduate introduction to logic and mathematical proof: online version, pdf.